Braneworlds in Warped Einsteinian Cubic Gravity

 By subtracting Eq. (\ref{eq1}) from Eq. (\ref{eq2}) under the assumption of Eq. (\ref{pot}), we arrive at the expression:

 where $W_{\phi }=\frac{\partial W}{\partial \phi}$.
 The scalar potential can be derived by substituting Eq. (\ref{phi}) into Eq. (\ref{eq2}), yielding:

 where $\Tilde{\alpha}=\alpha\kappa_{5}^3$ and $\Tilde{\beta}=\lambda\beta\kappa_{5}^5$.
 Hence, by doing so, we transform the pair of second-order linear equations (\ref{eq1})-(\ref{eq2}) into a set of two first-order equations (\ref{pot})-(\ref{phi}).
-The key lies in having a superpotential $W$, which enables us to acquire the expressions for $\phi$, $A$ and $V$.
+Note that the cubic gravity leads to additional fourth and sixth powers of the superpotential in the potential.